 IAG will not tolerate retaliation in any form against people who, in good faith, report suspected ethical or legal misconduct or policy violations.

-The company's continuous disclosure policy sets out the mechanisms through which IAG ensures investors and others are kept informed of all relevant information which may have a material impact on IAG's share price.
+The company's ASX disclosure policy sets out the mechanisms through which IAG ensures investors and others are kept informed of all relevant information which may have a material impact on IAG's share price.

 The company's security trading policy reinforces the responsibility of all directors, employees and contractors of the need to exercise care when in possession of inside information and sets out a protocol for dealing in IAG securities by designated persons.
 The Security Trading Policy was updated in November 2019 in accordance with Listing Rule 12.10.

 IAG’s diversity policy captures our commitment to creating a workforce and culture where we respect and value the different experiences of our people, and harness the opportunity and business benefits that diverse ideas and perspectives bring to our organisation and stakeholders.

 At IAG, we're concentrating on improving gender, age and ethnic diversity in our organisation.
 We believe that improvement in these areas supports our workforce sustainability and builds competitive advantage by leveraging thinking and aligning more closely with our customer base.